Our President

 Ahmad Badri Abdullah

-Dr. Ahmad Badri Abdullah is currently a research fellow at the International Institute of Advanced Islamic Studies (IAIS) Malaysia, with a focus on Maqasid al-Sharī‘ah (the higher objectives of Sharī‘ah), usul al-fiqh and contemporary Islamic jurisprudence discourse, particularly in the subject of systems thinking and its applications in Islamic jurisprudence.
-After obtaining his degree in Sharī‘ah (UM), he was attached to the School of Humanities, Universiti Sains Malaysia (USM) as a researcher, and then to the Department of Fiqh and Usul al-Fiqh, Academy of Islamic Studies at the University of Malaya as a teaching assistant.
+Dr. Ahmad Badri Abdullah is currently a research fellow at the International Institute of Advanced Islamic Studies (IAIS) Malaysia, with a focus on Maqasid al-Shariah (the higher objectives of Shariah), usul al-fiqh and contemporary Islamic jurisprudence discourse, particularly in the subject of systems thinking and its applications in Islamic jurisprudence.
+After obtaining his degree in Shariah (UM), he was associated with the School of Humanities, Universiti Sains Malaysia (USM) as a researcher, and then to the Department of Fiqh and Usul al-Fiqh, Academy of Islamic Studies at the University of Malaya as a teaching assistant.

-He has taught various subjects in Sharī‘ah studies include Usul al-Fiqh, Fiqh al-Mu’amalat, Fiqh al-Jinayat, etc. He obtained his Ph.D. from the Academy of Islamic Studies, University of Malaya (UM) in the study of maslahah, maqasid al-Sharī‘ah and their relation to systems theories.
-His writes on a wide array of Islamic studies aspects include Islamic legal theories, public policy, Islamic banking, and finance, halal industry as well as on the Islamic perspectives on science, technology and the environment.
+He has taught various subjects in Shariah studies including Usul al-Fiqh, Fiqh al-Mu’amalat, Fiqh al-Jinayat, etc. He obtained his Ph.D. from the Academy of Islamic Studies, University of Malaya (UM) in the study of maslahah, maqasid al-Shariah, and their relation to systems theories.
+His writes on a wide array of Islamic studies aspects including Islamic legal theories, public policy, Islamic banking, finance, and the halal industry as well as on the Islamic perspectives on science, technology, and the environment.

 Marwan Bukhari

 Ustadh Marwan Bukhari is a research fellow at the Maqasid Institute and a founding member of Maqasid Institute Malaysia.
-He obtained a Bachelor’s degree in Islamic Fiqh from Yarmouk University, Jordan and Masters degree in Islamic Studies for University of Islamic Science Malaysia.
+He obtained a Bachelor’s degree in Islamic Fiqh from Yarmouk University, Jordan, and a Masters degree in Islamic Studies from the University of Islamic Science Malaysia.
 His research interests in Islamic thought, and methodologies for the interpretation of the Qur’an as well as Islamic civilization.
 Marwan translated six books on Maqasid and Islamic thought from Arabic to Malay.
 He is also a writer and lecturer on a number of activities and public events on these issues.

 Aly Abdel Moneim

 Aly is a maqasid scholar and a lecturer in the Postgraduate Program, Faculty of Islamic Studies, Islamic University of Indonesia.
-Aly also lectures in other well-known universities like Sunan Kalijaga Islamic State University, Ahmad Dahlan University and he is a visiting professor at the International Peace College of South Africa.
-Subjects Aly lectures on vary from Usul Figh (Knowledge Theory of Islamic Jurisprudence), Evidential Methodology in Islamic Studies, Islamic Thought and Civilization, Arabic Conceptual Frameworks in Islamic Studies, and of course Maqasid and Islamic Development Theory.
-Aly focuses now in reconstructing sustainable development theory based on a Quranic-Maqasidi-Cultural approach, which fits with Indonesian needs and values.
+Aly also lectures at other well-known universities like Sunan Kalijaga Islamic State University, and Ahmad Dahlan University and he is a visiting professor at the International Peace College of South Africa.
+Aly lectures on various subjects from usul-ul-fiqh (Knowledge Theory of Islamic Jurisprudence), Evidential Methodology in Islamic Studies, Islamic Thought and Civilization, Arabic Conceptual Frameworks in Islamic Studies, and Maqasid and Islamic Development Theory.
+Dr. Aly is now focused on reconstructing sustainable development theory based on a Quranic-Maqasidi-Cultural approach, which fits with Indonesian needs and values.

 Addi Arrahman

 Dr. Addi Arrahman is a lecturer in Islamic Economic Philosophy at UIN Sultan Thaha Saifuddin Jambi.
-He holds a Ph.D. in Islamic Economics at UIN Sunan Kalijaga Yogyakarta.
+He holds a Ph.D. in Islamic Economics at UIN Sunan Kalijaga, Yogyakarta.
 Islamic economic thinking and sustainable development have become his research interest using a maqasid-based systems approach.
-His latest book will be published on Kahrudin Yunus’s Thought on Sustainable Development.
-Adi is actively involved in publishing accredited journals in Indonesia, both as editorial board and peer reviewer.
+His latest book examines Kahrudin Yunus’s Thoughts on Sustainable Development.
+Adi is actively involved in publishing accredited journals in Indonesia, both as an editorial board and peer reviewer.
 Apart from academic activities, Adi is also active in the Minangkabau diaspora.

 Zulqernain Haider Subhani